TIMELINE: Novak Djokovic’s bid to compete at Australian Open

 Jan.
 11, 2022: With his status still uncertain, Djokovic is installed as the No. 1 seed for the men’s field at the Australian Open.
 The tournament strictly follows the current rankings in determining seedings and Djokovic is ranked No. 1; he has spent more weeks atop the ATP than any other man in the history of the men’s professional tour’s computerized rankings.

 Jan.
 12, 2022: Djokovic’s most extensive public comments on the matter come via a post on social media that is put up by someone while he is practicing at the Australian Open’s main stadium.
-He acknowledges a mistake on his travel declaration for Australia, which failed to indicate that he had been in multiple countries over the prior two weeks.
-Djokovic blames his agent for checking the wrong box on the form, calling it ”a human error and certainly not deliberate.”
-He also clarifies the timing of his positive COVID-19 test from December and subsequent whereabouts.
+He says there was a mistake on his travel declaration for Australia, which failed to indicate he had been in multiple countries over the preceding two weeks.
+Djokovic blames his agent for checking the wrong box on the form, calling it “a human error and certainly not deliberate.”
+He also discusses what he says was his positive COVID-19 test in December and the L’Equipe interview.

 Jan.
-13, 2022: The Australian Open draw is scheduled to be held, determining the men’s and women’s singles brackets for the tournament.
+13, 2022: Djokovic is included in the Australian Open draw.
+He is slated to play another Serbian player, Miomir Kecmanovic, in the first round.

+Jan.
+14, 2022: Immigration Minister Alex Hawke says he used his ministerial discretion to revoke Djokovic’s visa on “health and good order grounds, on the basis that it was in the public interest to do so.”
+Djokovic’s lawyers say they plan to appeal.